 - Help with speech (remember when you lost your front tooth and you lisped/ whistled)

 - Lights up your face when you smile

 So, it is easy to see why we should keep your teeth for life.
 Seeing a dentist regularly makes sure that your teeth and supporting structures are healthy and any small areas of concern may be addressed before they become BIG problems.

 Dental care can be seen like servicing your car.
 People invest a lot of money in their car and it gets serviced every six months.
 Some people change cars every 10 to 15 years.
 With your teeth, you only get one set in your adult years, so they need to last you a lifetime.
 In order to make sure you keep them for a lifetime, servicing them every 6 months is required, like your car.

 Do I need to see a specialist?
 Why can’t I just see you guys?

 In order for you to receive the best care possible for your dental health, we may need to recommend you to see a specialist.
 For example, if an extraction is required for a tooth with multiple roots pointing in all directions; we will refer to an oral surgeon who specialises in these kinds of cases on a daily basis.
 That way we do not battle with it for hours and keeping you in the chair and, therefore less stress involved.

 - Periodontics: gum specialists / implants

 - Prosthodontics: dealing with major reconstruction of bites / implants

-- Paediatric: treating children and special needs patients.
+- Paediatric: treating children